Prisoner's dilemma: Economics

 The prisoner's dilemma has been called the E. coli of social psychology, and it has been used widely to research various topics such as oligopolistic competition and collective action to produce a collective good.

 Advertising is sometimes cited as a real example of the prisoner's dilemma.
 When cigarette advertising was legal in the United States, competing cigarette manufacturers had to decide how much money to spend on advertising.
 The effectiveness of Firm A's advertising was partially determined by the advertising conducted by Firm B. Likewise, the profit derived from advertising for Firm B is affected by the advertising conducted by Firm A. If both Firm A and Firm B chose to advertise during a given period, then the advertisement from each firm negates the other's, receipts remain constant, and expenses increase due to the cost of advertising.
 Both firms would benefit from a reduction in advertising.
 However, should Firm B choose not to advertise, Firm A could benefit greatly by advertising.
 Nevertheless, the optimal amount of advertising by one firm depends on how much advertising the other undertakes.
 As the best strategy is dependent on what the other firm chooses there is no dominant strategy, which makes it slightly different from a prisoner's dilemma.
 The outcome is similar, though, in that both firms would be better off were they to advertise less than in the equilibrium.

 Sometimes cooperative behaviors do emerge in business situations.
 For instance, cigarette manufacturers endorsed the making of laws banning cigarette advertising, understanding that this would reduce costs and increase profits across the industry.
-This analysis is likely to be pertinent in many other business situations involving advertising.

 Without enforceable agreements, members of a cartel are also involved in a (multi-player) prisoner's dilemma.
-'Cooperating' typically means keeping prices at a pre-agreed minimum level.
-'Defecting' means selling under this minimum level, instantly taking business (and profits) from other cartel members.
+"Cooperating" typically means agreeing to a price floor, while "defecting" means selling under this minimum level, instantly taking business from other cartel members.
 Anti-trust authorities want potential cartel members to mutually defect, ensuring the lowest possible prices for consumers.